Vanity 6

-Vanity 6 was a short lived American female vocal trio that gained popularity in the early 1980s.
-They were protégés of musician Prince.
-Led by singer Vanity, they are known for their song "Nasty Girl."
+Vanity 6 was an American female vocal trio that gained popularity in the early 1980s.
+They were protégées of musician Prince.
+Led by singer Vanity, they are known for their song "Nasty Girl".
+Vanity left in 1983 and the band was reformed as Apollonia 6.

 History

 Formation

 In 1981, Prince, himself a rising musical star, suggested that Susan Moonsie and her sister Loreen, along with Cavallo, Ruffalo & Fargnoli employee Jamie Shoop form a girl group that would be called the Hookers.
 Prince's vision was that the three women would perform in lingerie and sing sensual songs with lyrics about sex, romance, and fantasy.
 Later, musician Rick James claimed that Prince had stolen the idea for creating a sexy trio in negligees who sang about love, pain, money, and power from him while Prince was the opening act on James's tour in 1980.
 Set designer Roy Bennett's wife Brenda Bennett, who later joined the group stated that Prince was looking to create a somewhat "1980s version of The Supremes."